 The Game Plan, aka Funnel Plan™, Today’s Replacement for the Sales and Marketing Plan

 A good revenue-generation plan must be the foundation for all marketing and sales activities.
 I use the term “revenue-generation plan” very deliberately.
 Why not use the traditional “sales and marketing plan”?
 Simply because companies must stop viewing revenue generation as consisting of two disparate functions.
-I’ve written extensively on this site about how traditional sales and marketing planning in companies is hurting performance.
+I’ve written extensively in this blog about how traditional sales and marketing planning in companies is hurting performance.
 It’s time to modernize the revenue planning process in B2B companies.
 This is what Funnel Plan™ accomplishes.

 ABC opted for a self-directed version of the Funnel Plan process.
 Using the on-line tool and tutorials, the team was able to progress through the 10-step process over a period of 2-1/2 weeks.
 I Skyped into the end of each session to review their work, provide guidance and a double serving of tough love.